Ireti203/quidax-assessment/ReadMe.md

 # Quidax Assesment

-### Here are the steps required to execute the tests in this repository’s
+### Here are the steps required to execute the tests in this repository :

 **Prerequisites**